 - The award can be taken in Canada

-- Eligible Countries: Applications are accepted form the following countries: Azerbaijan, Bhutan, Comoros, Djibouti, Fiji, Kazakhstan, Kiribati, Liberia, Mauritania, Micronesia, Palau, Tonga, Uzbekistan, Turkmenistan, and Vanuatu.
-Palestinian students from the West Bank, Gaza and East Jerusalem are also eligible.
+- Eligible Countries: Applications are accepted from the following countries: Azerbaijan, Bhutan, Comoros, Djibouti, Fiji, Kazakhstan, Kiribati, Liberia, Mauritania, Micronesia, Palau, Tonga, Uzbekistan, Turkmenistan, and Vanuatu.
+Palestinian students from the West Bank, Gaza, and East Jerusalem are also eligible.

 - Acceptable Course or Subjects: The program will be awarded for higher education in any Canadian post-secondary institutions.
 There is no restriction on the discipline or field of study.
 To be eligible, programs must be able to be completed within two academic years or less with full-time status.